Westlake-AI/UniWeat/docs/en/get_started.md

 # Getting Started

-This page provides basic tutorials about the usage of OpenSTL with various weather prediction tasks.
+This page provides basic tutorials about the usage of UniWeat with various weather prediction tasks.
 For installation instructions, please see [Install](docs/en/install.md).

 ## Training and Testing with a Single GPU